mixpanel/action-destinations/README.md

 # Fab 5 Engine

 Fab 5 Engine is an early prototype implementation of five destinations following the Destinations 2.0 vision.
-2.0 destinations are comprised of one or more subscriptions ("if") that trigger partner actions along with a mapping that maps the incoming event to a payload that matches the action's schema.
+2.0 destinations are comprised of one or more subscriptions ("if" statements) that trigger partner actions along with a mapping that maps the incoming event to a payload that matches the action's schema.

 <img alt="Destinations 2.0 flow" src="https://user-images.githubusercontent.com/111501/83700205-10f23e80-a5bb-11ea-9fbe-b1b10c1ed464.png">